Meaning of 1 Thessalonians 5:15 Best Explained

 2. Be Intentional About Doing Good

-Practice random acts of kindness.
+Complete random acts of kindness.

 Be quick to forgive and slow to anger.

-Strive to make peace in conflict situations.
+Strive to maintain peace in conflict situations.

 3. Be a Witness of God’s Love